Student Research at Goshen

-During the summer of 2013, BIOL 375 Conservation Biology & Research Methods in Savannas, will be taught in Laikipia, Kenya at Mpala Research Centre.
+During the summer of 2013 and 2014, BIOL 375 Conservation Biology & Research Methods in Savannas, will be taught in Laikipia, Kenya at Mpala Research Centre.
 This 3-week course is open to all students and will demonstrate the key links between ecological theories and conservation.

 After the completion of the class, 3-4 students will be selected to remain in Kenya for 3 weeks of research, assisting in field work.
 See the Kenya 2011 blog, Kenya 2013 blog, and/or the most recent 2014 blog to get a better idea of the kinds of work you may be doing.

 a.
 Application – Students who have enrolled in the class will be eligible to apply.